-Historically, the intimate connection between the algebra $J$ and its categorification $\mathcal{J}$ has been a major tool in the study of both objects.
-For Weyl groups and an affine Weyl groups, Lusztig (\cite{L4}, \cite{Lusztig_cells}) and Bezrukanikov et al. (\cite{Bez1}, \cite{Bez2}, \cite{Bez3}) showed that there is a bijection between the two-sided cells in the group and unipotent conjugacy classes of an algebraic group, and that the subcategories of $\mathcal{J}$ corresponding to the cells can be described geometrically, as categories of vector bundles on a square of a finite set equivariant with respect to an algebraic group.
-Using the categorical results, they computed the structure constants in $J$ explicitly.
+Historically, the intimate connection between $J$ and $\mathcal{J}$ has been a major tool in the study of both objects.
+For Weyl groups and affine Weyl groups, Lusztig (\cite{L4}, \cite{Lusztig_cells}) and Bezrukanikov et al. (\cite{Bez1}, \cite{Bez2}, \cite{Bez3}) showed that there is a bijection between the two-sided cells in the group and unipotent conjugacy classes of an algebraic group, and that the subcategories of $\mathcal{J}$ corresponding to the cells can be described geometrically, as categories of vector bundles on a square of a finite set equivariant with respect to an algebraic group.
+Using categorical results, they computed the structure constants in $J$ explicitly.
 For other Coxeter systems, however, the nature of $J$ or $\mathcal{J}$ seems largely unknown, partly because there is no known recourse to advanced geometry.
 In this context, our paper may be viewed as an attempt to understand the subalgebra $J_C$ of $J$ for arbitrary Coxeter systems from a more combinatorial point of view.
 We hope to understand the structure of $J_C$ by examining the multiplication rule in $J_C$, then, in some cases, use our knowledge of $J$ to deduce the structure of $\mathcal{J}$.
-This idea is further discussed in \cref{sec:background}.
+This idea is further discussed in Section \ref{sec:background}.

 The main results of the paper fall into two sets.
-First, we describe some connections between the \emph{Coxeter diagram} $G$ of an arbitrary Coxeter system $(W,S)$ and the algebra $J_C$ associated to $(W,S)$.
+First, we describe some connections between the {Coxeter diagram} $G$ of an arbitrary Coxeter system $(W,S)$ and the subregular $J$-ring of $(W,S)$.
 The first result in this spirit describes $J_C$ in terms of $G$ for all \emph{simply-laced} Coxeter systems.
-Recall that given any vertex $s$ in $G$, the fundamental group $\Pi_s(G)$ of $G$ based at $s$ is the group consisting of all homotopy equivalence classes of walks in $G$ starting and ending at $s$, equipped with concatenation as the group operation.
-One may generalize this notion to define the \emph{fundamental groupoid} $\Pi(G)$ of $G$ as the set of homotopy equivalence classes of all walks on $G$, equipped with concatenation as a partial binary operation that is defined between two classes when their concatenation makes sense.
+Recall that given any vertex $s$ in $G$, the fundamental group $\Pi_s(G)$ of $G$ based at $s$ is the group consisting of all homotopy equivalence classes of walks on $G$ that start and end at $s$, equipped with concatenation as the group operation.
+We generalize this notion to define the \emph{fundamental groupoid} $\Pi(G)$ of $G$ as the set of homotopy equivalence classes of all walks on $G$, equipped with concatenation as a partial binary operation (see Section \ref{sec:simply-laced}).
 We define the groupoid algebra of $\Z\Pi(G)$ of $\Pi(G)$ by mimicking the construction of a group algebra from a group, and we prove the following theorem.